 Teams in training books always have so much potential to be good stories, but too often they fail to rise above the formulaic and predictable.
 Take, for instance, this issue.
 Glorith, a young girl with the ability to manipulate magical energies, has been selected to attend the Legion Academy.
 She leaves the nurturing care of her teachers Blok and the Black Witch, bound for Earth alongside five other members of her class.
 Glorith, like her mates, are quickly pigeonholed into tired and stereotypical roles: Chemical Kid is the arrogant rich kid who hasn't found a rule he can't rewrite; Gravity Kid is the pretty-boy teacher's pet; Dragonwing is the female with 'tude, the resident cynic sartorially futuristic goth; Grava is the team's designated sycophant, not a wannabe as much as a wanna-fit-in, clearly the one with the lowest self-esteem; and Variable Lad is going to be the designated lackey and odds-on favorite cannon fodder.
 If this was Star Trek, he'd be red-shirted crewman who only gets a line or two of dialogue before his demise (Variable Lad gets three in this issue).
 Glorith gets to play the gosh-gee-whiz hick girl discovering the big city who wins most likely to save the day in a who-thought-the-quiet-chick-had-it-in-her splash-page moment.There are two big problems with this issue.
 The first is that it is heavy on the “Tell” and light on the “Show.”
 One example is instead of allowing the reader to play voyeur as Glorith stumbles through the bonding dance with these odd characters who are her “new friends”, we're force-fed her thoughts via correspondence to a friend.
 That's just cheating the reader, in my book.
 It cheats us out of OUR bonding with Glorith by denying our ability to experience the Legionnaire process along with her.
 The art team is fantastic, so give them some more leash and let them run.
 The second problem is that there are never any stakes involved.
 There's nothing here for us to care about these characters, no challenges that we're rooting for them to overcome.
 Despite Dragonwing's rebuttal to Chemical Kid's assurance that one day they'll all be wearing rings (“We are years away from being Legionnaires…if ever.”) there's nothing to back her up that being the next members of the 'A' team isn't a certainty.
 Even when there's an obligatory training sequence that's meant to be punishment and lesson rather than actual skills refinement, there's no sense of danger or risk.
 At least with the X-Men in the Danger Room the team knew (and so did we) that the drills were live and one wrong step could get you shish-kabobed.
 Not at Legion Academy, though.
 Night Girl gets schooled in such a way that it makes you pity her while further despising the punk that Chemical Kid is.
 If this is how soft-shoe their training is going to be, then you have to wonder how tough the Legion of Super-Heroes really is once you get past the core roster.
 This issue could have been so much better, but instead it runs laps on the same track as other similar books before it.
 It's not horrible, it just lacks a pulse.
 It's a shame, too, because the art team of Jimenez and Lanning is the best thing going here, the panels drawn with a Perezian quality that makes you wish there was more meat on this bone.

-The title page boasts that this issue is “The beginning of a new journey…”, but if that's the case, then after reading this issue you're probably better off skipping the next few issues and coming back when the marquee says “The journey ends”.Pellet Reviews: Click here for preview): These days I tend to lean towards more Vertigo and independent titles, but I found it hard to turn down a chance to read something with Howard Chaykin's name attached to it.
+The title page boasts that this issue is “The beginning of a new journey…”, but if that's the case, then after reading this issue you're probably better off skipping the next few issues and coming back when the marquee says “The journey ends”.Pellet Reviews: New Avengers #9 (Published by Marvel Comics; Review by Lan Pitts, Click here for preview): These days I tend to lean towards more Vertigo and independent titles, but I found it hard to turn down a chance to read something with Howard Chaykin's name attached to it.
 Especially when his art pertains to Nick Fury hunting Nazis in the 1950's.
 Going back and forth between Nick's backstory and present day with the Avengers surveying a small remainder of H.A.M.M.E.R. are looking to make more trouble.
 As usual, Bendis gives a solid read with bits of humorous dialog that he's known for that always gives the impression that these people aren't just team mates, but actual friends.
 It's an interesting contrast to see Chaykin and Mike Deodato work together because of their contrasting styles, but nothing distracting that takes one out of the story.
 Since this is the beginning of a new arc, it's not quite clear on what to expect, but I am sure Bendis and company will deliver.